MecatronicaUSB/uwimageproc/INSTALL.md

-# Installation OpenCV and CUDA
+# Installing OpenCV and CUDA

-Installation step by step of the development environment OpenCV 3.2 + and contrib with CUDA support for Ubuntu 16.04 x64.
+Step-by-step installation instructios of the development environment with OpenCV 3.2 and contrib with CUDA support for Ubuntu 16.04 x64.

 ## Table of Contents
 - [Preparing the system](#preparing-the-system)